9 Jews of Chicago Baseball

 A sixteen-year veteran, Jason Marquis is a World Series champion with the 2006 St. Louis Cardinals, a 1x All-Star, and a 1x Silver Slugger Award winner.
 As of 2014, he has the third-most wins and strikeouts among all Jewish pitchers.
-He played for Team Israel in the 2017 World Baseball Classic and has announced to play in the 2021 World Baseball Classic as a 42-year-old.
+At age 38, he played for Team Israel in the 2017 World Baseball Classic.

 White Sox (1973, 1977-1978), Cubs (1974-1976)